WildSiphon/Mailfoguess/README.md

 + ~~Verification on email~~
 + Add options in command line to change separators and choose providers to use
 + Option to choose a country to define the list of domains
++ Possibility to stop and resume the validation of addresses

 ## References